mdavid50/pwp/README.md

 ## Milestone 2&beta; Feedback
 While your pwp is lacking content, your layout is looking great, and you're on the right track.
 Your grade for 2&beta; is [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Great job!

+## Milestone3
+Overall your PWP looks great.
+You had a consistent design and color scheme.
+Your Parallax is clean, works clean and was disabled on mobile.
+That said, there were a few areas I feel like could have been improved.
+First I found the spacing for the content was too large.
+I had to scroll to get through your site especially at very large breakpoints.
+Second, I feel like your form might have been a little too small and condensed for the site.
+Finally, you had quite a few errors on W3C Validator for using the same Id, remember that an Id can only be used once across a project. https://validator.w3.org/nu/?doc=https:%2F%2Fmattjdavid.com%2F

+**Grade Tier III

+### Final Grade

+Milestone 1 - 20%: Tier III 40(0.2) = 8
+Milestone 2a - 20%: Tier II 20(0.2) = 4
+Milestone 2b - 10%: Tier III 30(0.1) = 3
+Milestone 3 - 50%: Tier III 30(0.5) = 15
+Final 30/40 or a solid B